-In Level 2 you will dive deeper into your practice, be introduced to the three symbols, learn how to perform Distance Reiki and practice doing a group healing.
-You must have completed Level 1 with me or another instructor in-person to attend.
+In Level 2 you will be introduced to the three symbols, learn how to perform distance healing and practice doing a group healing.
+Prerequisite is Level 1 with me or another Reiki Master/Teacher.

 This training is for:

-- Anyone interested in learning Reiki for self-healing and to share with loved ones.
+- Anyone interested in learning Reiki energy healing for yourself and your loved ones.

 - Medical personnel, body workers, hospice staff, volunteers, counselors, and other healing professionals.